Finding Our Purpose : Nervous System Regulation

 A fulfilling life isn't just about reaching a purpose-driven goal but about being present in the journey.
 A dysregulated nervous system leads to dissociation, chronic stress, or emotional shutdown, making it hard to experience fulfillment.
 Regulation allows us to fully engage with our relationships, passions, and daily joys.

 👉 Example: Without regulation, even achieving a dream job might feel empty due to chronic anxiety or numbness.
-With regulation, you can fully experience satisfaction, gratitude, and excitement.
+With regulation, you can fully experience satisfaction, gratitude, and excitement, while also handling inevitable workplace challenges without becoming overwhelmed.

 Embracing Change